Applications for the 2025 Community Fund are now open.

 We may ask for updates on your activities and project.
 We may also ask to see copies of receipts, invoices or bank statements relating to your project for at least seven years.

-If you’re successful in receiving a grant from the Cory Community Fund, we will publish details of your project and how we’ve supported it on our website, and may request photos from you.
-We may also ask that we feature your project in other materials, such as our LinkedIn page, Twitter or our Annual Report.
+If you’re successful in receiving a grant from the Cory Community Fund, we will publish details of your project and how we’ve supported it in our sustainability report, and may request photos from you.
+We may also ask that we feature your project in other materials, such as on our website, LinkedIn page, Twitter or our Annual Report.

 We encourage you to share the good news too, and to keep telling everyone about the difference your project is making to your community.
 If you’d like to use our logo on your communications, you can get it touch with us.